CtrlCtrlV/Wizzy/README.md

 Namespace: `reml`

 If you are working with text files (code, txt, rtf, md, etc.), then this plugin is for you.
 It allows you to track changes to files and the people making those changes, just by creating a minion (remote listener) in that directory.

+### Reaction Engine
+Namespace: `reactor`

+When Wizzy lists out your tasks as separate messages, you can use quick reactions such as a checkmark or clock emoji to mark the task as done or open up rescheduling options.

 # Documentation